DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Conclusion

 \section{Conclusion}

-In this work, we introduced \daash, a novel differentiable framework for learning optimal compositions of adversarial attacks in a white-box setting.
-Unlike traditional handcrafted methods that heuristically combine attacks, \daash~leverages gradient-based optimization to learn soft weightings over multiple attack modules across multiple stages.
-This process is guided by a meta-loss that jointly captures attack effectiveness and perceptual alignment with human vision.
+In this work, we introduced \daash, a novel differentiable framework for learning optimal compositions of adversarial attacks for both white-box and black-box settings.
+Unlike traditional methods that heuristically combine attacks, \daash~leverages gradient-based optimization to learn soft weightings over multiple attack modules across stages. \daash~is guided by a meta-loss that jointly captures attack effectiveness and perceptual alignment with human vision.

-Our flexible framework enables the transformation of existing norm-constrained attacks into stronger attacks that also produce perceptually aligned adversarial examples.
-Empirical results demonstrate that \daash~ significantly outperforms state-of-the-art perceptually aligned attacks in both attack success rate and imperceptibility scores. \daash~ generalizes well to unseen defenses, establishing itself as a strong and adaptive baseline for future robustness evaluation.

-Overall, our results underscore the potential of differentiable search in the adversarial example literature and open up new directions for developing more adaptive and powerful attack strategies.
-Future work may explore extending \daash~ to black-box or query-limited scenarios, as well as integrating it with generative models to further enhance imperceptibility and increase sample diversity.
+\daash~enables the transformation of existing norm-constrained attacks into stronger attacks that also produce perceptually aligned and transferable adversarial examples.
+Empirical results demonstrate that \daash~ significantly outperforms state-of-the-art perceptually aligned attacks in attack success rate, transferability and imperceptibility scores. \daash~ generalizes well to unseen defenses, establishing itself as a strong and adaptive baseline for future robustness evaluation.
+Our results underscore the potential of differentiable search in adversarial example generation and open up new directions for developing more adaptive attack strategies.
+Future work may explore extending \daash~for attacking generative tasks.